argenestel/argenestel/README.md

 ## 🎮 About Me

 Interested in softwares and games, 90% of time bored, Mild ADHD, the left one in bell's curve.
-My pfp is accurate depiction of my day
+My pfp is accurate depiction.
+Fan of gintoki

 ## 🛠️ Might know